Rita Letendre: Personal life

 In her early life, Letendre's father worked as a mechanic and obtained trucking contracts when possible, but life for her family was difficult and they lived in poverty.
 Following a serious injury to one of her fingers in 1931, Letendre was sent to live with Marianna Ledoux, her maternal grandmother, in Saint-Francois-du-Lac.
 There, she thrived in a more relaxed atmosphere where she could play, read, pick flowers, take boat rides and more importantly, escape her turbulent home life.
 The planned visit was to last for a year but continued until she was old enough to attend school.
 At school, Rita was fascinated, this being her first opportunity to be stimulated intellectually.

 In 1935, the family moved to Saint-Majorique-de-Grantham, near Drummondville, where integration to the community was difficult – here, she and her siblings (being of Abenaki heritage on their father’s side) experienced the prejudices experienced by many First Nations children that were incessant and often violent.
 Although she learned to defend herself well, she ultimately preferred solitude.
 To escape the hate that surrounded her, she created her own happier worlds, drawn in her schoolbooks.

 In 1941, the family moved back to Drummondville where she enrolled in her first year of high school but before she could return for a second year, the family moved to downtown Montreal and Letendre had to stay home to take care of her five younger siblings while both of her parents took jobs for the war effort.
 This period of her life was a blessing in disguise; she continued drawing in the evenings, she was able to devour books as fast as she could get her hands on them, she discovered Opera on the radio which became a lifelong love, and she discovered famous master works of art in books at the library which she had heard about on the radio.
 By 1946 she was desperate to escape her family duties; first taking a factory job, then working as a restaurant cashier, she left home to live with her boyfriend with whom she had a son, Jacques.
 It did not last and Rita separated from Jacques' father — Jacques was eventually raised by his maternal grandmother.

+Wanda Nanibush writes of Letendre who said that she had "an overwhelming rage that nothing could hold back" that inspired her with the desire to be a great painter - that Letendre's rage could have been inspired by the discrimination she experienced for being Abenaki and for being a woman in the "ridiculous world".
+Nanibush believes Letendre's rage inspired her painting.
+Fire became her trademark, writes Nanibush.

 On November 20, 2021, Rita Letendre died of blood cancer.